Fruit Chaat Indian Fruit Chaat Recipe

 5/5 stars 100% LIKED IT

 What is amazing about this tangy Fruit Chaat is that it is perfect for any season.
-In the winter, you will enjoy the perky flavours, while in the summer you will enjoy the juiciness of the fruits.
+In the winter, you will enjoy the perky flavours of fruit chaat, while in the summer you will enjoy the juiciness of the fruits.

-In short, it brings together the best of both worlds.
-Chopped and chilled fruits are tossed with the chutneys and spice powders that are typically used in chaats, to give a juicy, crunchy, peppy flavoured treat that will refresh your taste buds.
+In short, fresh fruit chaat brings together the best of both worlds.
+Chopped and chilled fresh fruits are tossed with the chutneys and spice powders that are typically used in chaats, to give a juicy, crunchy, peppy flavoured fruit chaat treat that will refresh your taste buds.

-The roasted jeera powder and black salt are especially effective in boosting the naturally rich flavour and aroma of the fruits.
+The roasted jeera powder and black salt in fresh fruit chaat are especially effective in boosting the naturally rich flavour and aroma of the fruits.

 Fruits add a refreshing taste and flavour to salads too.
 Check out our Fruit Based Salad recipes.

-- Combine all the ingredients in a deep bowl and toss well
+- To make fruit chaat, combine all the ingredients in a deep bowl and toss well

 - Serve the fruit chaat immediately.